-14.5 Transfer of material, equipment or personnel
+14.6 Transfer of material, equipment or personnel

-14.5.1 Transfer operations, including the weights of loads to be handled, any limiting conditions of operation and emergency procedures should be discussed and agreed between personnel on the unit and on attending vessels prior to commencement of such transfers.
+14.6.1 Transfer operations, including the weights of loads to be handled, any limiting conditions of operation and emergency procedures should be discussed and agreed between personnel on the unit and on attending vessels prior to commencement of such transfers.
 Direct communications should be maintained with the crane operator throughout such operations.

-14.5.2 The unit should be equipped with at least two independent means for mooring attending vessels.
+14.6.2 The unit should be equipped with at least two independent means for mooring attending vessels.
 The mooring positions should be such that sufficient crane capacity in terms of lift and outreach is available to handle loads in a safe manner.
-14.5.3 The arrangement of mooring attachments on the unit to facilitate transfer operations should have regard to the risk of damage should the attending vessel come in contact with the unit.